anand6105/cdgendoc/task_structure.rst

 Task structure and creation for RMS
 -----------------------------------
 Rate Monotonic Scheduler is based on the Project RTFParallella_.
+More details are available in the corresponding documentation.

 Task structure and creation for FreeRTOS
 ----------------------------------------